A cross-platform mentoring product for creatives and designers.

 We needed a clear message to invite young designers to get in touch with the well-seasoned and experienced creative professionals via email messages, feedback tool and chat module.
 We wanted to give a solid experience and a cross-platform product to young designers and creatives.

-Co-founder, User Research, User Interviews, Wireframes, Product Design, Visual Design
+User Research, User Interviews, Wireframes, Product Design, Visual Design, and Web Design

 Figma, AE, Balsamiq, Jira, Trello, Guerilla Testing